 🍓 Topping Suggestions

-- Toasted nuts - Top it with toasted walnuts, hazelnuts, or pecans.
+- Toasted nuts - Top your vegan chocolate avocado mousse with toasted walnuts, hazelnuts, or pecans.
 And, if you love the flavor of hazelnuts and chocolate, be sure to try my vegan nutella!

 - Mixed berries